Special Educational Needs and Disability

 Daily reading with your child is probably one of the most effective (and enjoyable) ways you can help your child.
 Helping your child complete their reading journal will help them develop their reading and comprehension skills.

-The class teacher may suggest ways of how you can support your child.
+The class teacher may also suggest ways you can support your child.

 Learning conversation slips will be sent home each week for your child, please use these to engage with your child’s learning.
 Big Thinks are sent home half termly and will help your child develop a deeper understanding of a wider topic

-If outside agencies or the Educational Psychologist have been involved suggestions and recommendations are normally provided that can be used at home.
+If outside agencies or the Educational Psychologist have been involved suggestions and recommendations are provided that can be used at home also.

 What support will there be for my child’s overall well-being?